-This process determines the Transmission Adjusted Market Flow for existing and new Transmission Facilities when new Transmission Facilities are built or existing Transmission Facilities are upgraded.
+This process determines the Transmission Adjusted Market Flow for existing and new or retired Transmission Facilities when new Transmission Facilities are built or existing Transmission Facilities are upgraded or retired.
 This process does not apply to the addition of new M2M Flowgates that are associated with existing Transmission Facilities.

-First, determine the reference set of Market Flows, called Reference Year Market Flows, for all M2M Flowgates using a static transmission model before adding any upgraded or new Transmission Facilities.
+First, determine the reference set of Market Flows, called Reference Year Market Flows, for all M2M Flowgates using a static transmission model before adding any new or upgraded Transmission Facilities, or removing retired Transmission Facilities.

-Second, account for new or upgraded Transmission Facilities in order from the first completed new/upgraded facility to the last (most recently completed) new/upgraded facility.
-Reflect the new/upgraded facilities, grouped by building RTO, in the reference year model to determine the new set of Market Flows called New Year Market Flows.
+Second, account for new or upgraded Transmission Facilities or Transmission Facility retirements in order from the first completed new/upgraded/retired facility to the last (most recently completed) new/upgraded/retired facility.
+Reflect the new/upgraded/retired facilities, grouped by building RTO, in the reference year model to determine the new set of Market Flows called New Year Market Flows.

-Third, compare the New Year Market Flows to the Reference Year Market Flows, in net across all M2M Flowgates and upgraded or new Transmission Facilities, to determine whether the New Year Market Flows have increased or decreased relative to the Reference Year Market Flows.
+Third, compare the New Year Market Flows to the Reference Year Market Flows, in net across all M2M Flowgates (after adding new or upgraded Transmission Facilities and/or removing retired Transmission Facilities), to determine whether the New Year Market Flows have increased or decreased relative to the Reference Year Market Flows.
 If the comparison indicates that New Year Market Flows have increased or decreased relative to the Reference Year Market Flows, apply the formulas below to determine new Transmission Adjusted Market Flows.